-I’ve been using Google Adwords since 2007 with hundreds of different businesses and industries.
+I’ve been using Google Ads since 2007 with hundreds of different businesses and industries.
 I’ve run across very few businesses where it does not work.

-I’ve seen Adwords work well for professional service industries, startups, retail, software, product oriented companies, b-to-b, b-to-c, restaurants, hospitality, brain surgery – you name the industry, and it will probably work.
+I’ve seen Ads work well for professional service industries, startups, retail, software, product-oriented companies, b-to-b, b-to-c, restaurants, hospitality, brain surgery – you name the industry, and it will probably work.

 Nonetheless, there have been cases when the competition has been so competitive that the CPC (cost-per-click) was so high that it did not make financial sense to bid on keywords.
 The cost to acquire a customer was too high.
 Mostly I see this in e-commerce transactions where companies are selling a product.

-Click the link here for a related post on identifying how much you should spend on Google Adwords.
+Click the link here for a related post on identifying how much you should I spend on Google Ads.